wikimedia/mediawiki-tools-phan-SecurityCheckPlugin/README.md

 Limitations
 -----------
 If you need to suppress a false positive, you can put `@suppress NAME-OF-WARNING` in the docblock for a function/method.
+Alternatively, you can use other types of suppression, like `@phan-suppress-next-line`.
+See phan's readme for a complete list.
 The @param-taint and @return-taint (see "Customizing" section) are also very useful with dealing with false positives.

 There's much more than listed here, but some notable limitations/bugs: